MatchMaker - Balancing Station Positions

 MatchMaker and FIRST

 In 2007, we created MatchMaker, a tool to generate FRC competition match schedules that gives each team the opportunity to see as many different partner and opponent teams on the field as possible.
 FIRST has been using MatchMaker for FRC since the 2008 season and for FTC since 2009.
-The basics of what it does are documented in section 10.4.2 in the FIRST Steamworks™ Game Manual and more detail is available the MatchMaker home page.
+The basics of what it does are documented in section 10.4.2 in the FIRST Steamworks™ Game Manual and more detail is available on the MatchMaker home page.

 The Issue With Random Station Assignments